cdchris12/UDM-DNS-Fix/README.md

 ## How to Use This Script

 ### Install Requirements
-This script is based on Python 3 and requires external dependencies, which can be installed by running `pip3 install -r requirements.txt`.
+This script is designed to be ran on a host within your network (not the UDM Pro).
+It is written in Python 3 and requires external dependencies, which can be installed by running `pip3 install -r requirements.txt`.
+I recommend setting this command up to run as a cron job to ensure newly created entreis are added to `dnsmasq` regularly.

 ### Command Line Arguments
 - `-b`: This is the URL you use to log into your local UniFi UI